mbelekar/search-app/README.md

 - `Models::Ticket` models a single ticket record from the data file
 #### Validation:
 - `Validations::UserContract` enforces the data contract for `User` model.
-- `Validations::TicketContract` enforces the data contract `Ticket` model.
+- `Validations::TicketContract` enforces the data contract for `Ticket` model.
 #### Data Load:
 - `Loader` reads passed config, iterates over the directory specified in the config and sends each file to the parser class returned by `ParserFactory` class.
 - `JsonParser` is responsible for parsing file passed to it by the loader